Blind Luck

-Blind Luck (foaled April 20, 2007 in Kentucky) is an American Thoroughbred racehorse.
+Blind Luck (foaled April 20, 2007 in Kentucky) was an American Champion Thoroughbred racehorse.

 Background

 Blind Luck is a daughter of Pollard's Vision, winner of the Illinois Derby and the Lone Star Derby, and Lucky One.

 Blind Luck was purchased for $11,000 as a yearling at the Fasig-Tipton Kentucky Select Sale of 2008 and is now owned by her trainer, Jerry Hollendorfer, as well as Mark Dedomenico, John Carver, and Peter Abruzzo.

 Racing career

 2009: two-year-old season

 Blind Luck won four of her six juvenile starts.
 Two of her wins were in Grade I stakes races: the Oak Leaf Stakes and the Hollywood Starlet Stakes.
 She also placed third in the Grade I Breeders' Cup Juvenile Fillies behind Shebewild and second in the Grade I Del Mar Debutante Stakes to Mi Sueno.